 Day 5 Sunday Caesarea / Haifa / Acre / Rosh Hanikra / Galilee

 Drive north to Caesarea, once the Roman capital of the region; see the excavations of the Crusader-era city, the aqueduct and the amphitheater that has been restored as a concert venue.
 Proceed to Haifa to visit the Clandestine Immigration and Naval museum (“Af al Pi Chen”) and hear the story of the illegal immigrants coming to Israel at the time of the British Mandate.
 Drive to Acre, the Old City recognized by UNESCO as a World Heritage Site.
 Walk through the old port and vibrant local market.
 Continue to Rosh Hanikra, descend by cable car into the underwater grottoes and admire the spectacular natural formations.

 Overnight at a Kibbutz guesthouse.
 B/D

 Day 6 Monday Jeep tour / Safed / Golan Heights / Tel-Hai / Galilee

 Drive to Safed, one of the four holy cities in Israel and the center of the Kabbalah movement.
 Visit the Caro and Ari synagogues steeped in history.
 Stroll through the narrow alleyways and visit the picturesque Artist Quarter.
-Next, enjoy a Jeep tour at the feet of the Golan.
+Next, enjoy a Jeep tour at the foot of the Golan.
 Continue to the Golan Heights.
 Stop at the Gadot overlook, the memorial for the fallen of the Golan located over former Syrian bunkers.
 View the monument built in honor of the Alexandroni Brigade.
 Proceed for a magnificent observation point over the city of Quneitra and the Syrian territory.
 Drive to Tel-Hai and see the Roaring Lion Monument and learn about the heroic battle of Joseph Trumpeldor and his comrades in 1920.